archlinux-downgrade/downgrade/doc/downgrade.8.md

 **\--ala-url** *\<url\>*\

-> The location of an ALA server, default is *https://archive.archlinux.org*.
+> Location of an ALA server, default is *https://archive.archlinux.org*.

 **\--ala-only**\

-> Search the ALA only.
+> Search ALA only.

 **\--cached-only**\

-> Search your local cache only.
+> Search local cache only.

 **\--nosudo**\